Pyt-logo

 RM5

 Followed by RM1, the second polymer note in Malaysia is RM5.
 It portrays Rhinoceros Hornbill, a large, black-feathered, red-horned bird.
-It is also Malaysia’s favourite bird, found in Malaysian Borneo.
+It is also a common bird which is found in the Malaysian Island of Borneo.

 RM10